AntonOresten/DynamicStructs.jl/README.md

 ## Implementation details

-The `@dynamic` macro adds a `_properties::DynamicStructs.Properties` field to the struct definition.
-The `DynamicStructs.Properties` type wraps an `OrderedDict{Symbol, Any}` that stores the dynamic properties.
-The `Base.getproperty` and `Base.setproperty!` methods for the new type are defined to access this dictionary.
+The `@dynamic` macro adds a `_properties::OrderedCollections.OrderedDict{Symbol, Any}` field to the struct definition.
+The `Base.getproperty` and `Base.setproperty!` methods for the new type are defined to access this dictionary when the property being accessed is not a field.

 A `show` method for contexts like the REPL is defined to display the fields and dynamic properties of the new type in a nice and clear format.